andreasmhallberg/andreasmhallberg.github.io/_posts/2017-03-03-stretchable-kashida-and-arabic-text-justificiation-in-latex.md

 \XeTeXinterchartoks \lam   \conb  = {\kashida{}}
 ```

-This means that the presence of a vowel sign&nbsp;(&nbsp; َ ِ ُ etc), *shadda*&nbsp;(&nbsp; ّ&nbsp;), *sukūn*&nbsp;(&nbsp; ْ&nbsp;), or other similar symbols negate the stretchable kashida at that position.
+One effect of this is that the presence of a vowel sign&nbsp;(&nbsp; َ ِ ُ etc), *shadda*&nbsp;(&nbsp; ّ&nbsp;), *sukūn*&nbsp;(&nbsp; ْ&nbsp;), or other diacritics negate the stretchable kashida at that position.
 This is because the sequence of characters is then *vowel&nbsp;sign---letter,* and not one of the sequences listed above, so it will not trigger the `\kashida` command.
 You can see this in the word شنّت, the first word in the test paragraph in the examples above.
 This may not be a bad thing.
 To me, vowel or other sign and then kashida (&nbsp;شــنّــت&nbsp;) looks odd, and it is avoided here.

-Also, in manuals of Arabic calligraphy there are rules about where and in what words, where in a word, and between what characters kashidas may be inserted ([Benatia&nbsp;et&nbsp;al. 2006](https://www.tug.org/tugboat/tb27-2/tb87benatia.pdf)).
+Also, in manuals of Arabic calligraphy there are rules about in what words, where in a word, and between what characters kashidas may be inserted ([Benatia&nbsp;et&nbsp;al. 2006](https://www.tug.org/tugboat/tb27-2/tb87benatia.pdf)).
 These rules are disregarded here.
 I do not believe that they are particularity relevant for the modern simplified text fonts.

 ### Kashida thickness